A Simple Guide to Family Meal Planning on a Budget

 Kitchen Staples to Add to Your Shopping List

-- Vegetables (fresh and frozen)
+- Vegetables (fresh and frozen green beans, corn, etc.)

 - Fruit (fresh, frozen, dried)